People

 Riley Harris

-Riley is a third-year undergraduate student from Parkersburg, West Virginia.
+Riley is a fourth year undergraduate student from Parkersburg, West Virginia.
 She is double majoring in Biology and Psychology.
-After graduation, she plans to attend medical school to pursue an M.D. in psychiatry.
-In her free time, she likes to cook/bake, play video games, and hang out with her many pets.
+After graduation, she plans to attend medical school.
+In her free time, she likes to cook/bake, drink coffee, and hang out with her friends.

 I.D.E.A.
 Lab Alumni